NINTH ANNUAL - OCTOBER 5-27, 2019 - SAVE THE DATE!日本語

-She began working for Roy Yamaguchi a few weeks after he opened his original Roy’s Restaurant in Honolulu in late 1988.
-Beginning as a pastry chef, she quietly became adept at all phases of Roy’s Hawaiian Fusion cuisine, rising to the position of Yamaguchi’s first Chef de Cuisine - - responsible for creating 20 – 25 new dishes a night - - by mid 1992.
-So impressed was Yamaguchi that in the fall of ’92 he sent Jacqueline to Japan as the opening chef for his first international restaurant, Roy’s Tokyo.
+Jacqueline Pau began working for Roy Yamaguchi a few weeks after he opened his original Roy’s Restaurant in Honolulu in late 1988.
+Beginning as a pastry chef, she quietly became adept at all phases of Roy’s Kitchen operation, rising to the position of Yamaguchi’s first Chef de Cuisine.
+Chef Yamaguchi then sent Jacqueline to Japan as the opening chef for his first international restaurant, Roy’s Tokyo.

-Jacqueline has participated in many outstanding culinary events across the country and abroad including: events for the Hawai‘i Visitors and Convention Bureau, Sagebrush Classic, Aspen Food and Wine Festival, The James Beard House and the The World Gourmet Summit.
-She has had the opportunity to cook with some of the best chefs in the world including: Paul Bocuse, Nobu Matsuhisa, Emeril Lagasse, Charlie Trotter, Wolfgang Puck, Ming Tsai and George Morrone.
-Jacqueline has been featured in several television series including: the Great Chef series (Great Chefs of Hawai‘i and Great Chefs of the World), Hawai‘i Cooks with Roy Yamaguchi and Island Chefs.
-She has also been recognized in the Hawai‘i Business News as one of the leading women chefs in Hawai‘i.
+Jackie has participated in many outstanding culinary events across the country and abroad including events for the Hawaii Visitors and Convention Bureau, Sagebrush Classic, Aspen Food and Wine Festival, The James Beard House, Great American Seafood Challenge and The World Gourmet Summit.
+Jacqueline has been featured in several television series including: the Great Chef series (Great Chefs of Hawaii and Great Chefs of the World), Hawaii Cooks with Roy Yamaguchi and Island Chefs.
+She has also been recognized in the Hawaii Business News as one of the leading women chefs in Hawaii.
+She is also active with speaking at the public schools both at elementary and high school levels regarding culinary field.
+Most recently she has been honored by her peers with the Hawaii Restaurant Association as an Inductee to the Hawaii Restaurant Hall of Fame.